SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 Multiple students explicitly requested "more levels" and additional progression features, indicating that the XP and leveling system successfully created intrinsic motivation to continue learning.
 Students who typically avoided additional practice actively sought more engagement with NOODEIA.

 > "Can I keep playing?
 I want to get to the next level."
-(Participant, age 9)
+(Participant 4)

 > "This is way more fun than worksheets.
 When do I get more XP?"
-(Participant, age 11)
+(Participant 5)

 **Theme 3: Perceived Utility for Practice**

 Students consistently reported that NOODEIA helped them "practice stuff" more effectively than traditional methods.
 The combination of immediate feedback, adaptive difficulty, and non-judgmental AI responses created a safe environment for making mistakes and learning from them.

-### 6.9.2 Areas for Improvement
+### 6.8.2 Areas for Improvement

 While overall reception was positive, observations revealed opportunities for enhancement: